 Hostgator

-Low prices with generous resources and fast SSD
+Low prices with generous features and fast NVMe SSD

-Beginner-friendly proprietary control panel; WP Starter wizard helps you create your first site
+Easy-to-use proprietary control panel for beginners; WP Starter wizard helps you create your first website and AI for WordPress

-Includes the popular cPanel, with plenty of tools for developers
+Includes the popular cPanel, with many developer tools

 Performance